Jack Stachel: Legacy

 Following his death, Jack Stachel's life work was effusively extolled by CPUSA General Secretary Gus Hall in a five-page memorial in the party's monthly magazine, Political Affairs.
 Hall called Stachel "a model of a patriot" who "not only disapproved of evil, he fought it."
 Although he did not provide any concrete detail about either the social origins, personal life, written ideas, practical achievements, or political career of the little-known functionary, Hall nevertheless lauded Stachel as "one of the finest Marxist thinkers": The name, Jack Stachel, shines brilliantly on the roll of honor of the heroes of the working class struggle.
 He will be remembered and honored the world over as one of the architects and builders of the new social order — socialism.

 Jack Stachel's monument is the people and the better world he helped to build.
 His Hermitage is the thousands of young rebels who will try to match his greatness, who will emulate him because they saw in his life's work — a model.

-Miscellaneous

-Pronunciation of "Stachel": In 1950, Louis F. Budenz pronounced the surname Stachel as "STA-chel" (rhymes with "satchel") during testimony before the Tydings Committee about Owen Lattimore, Stachel, Harry Bridges, and other matters.